Taiwan Rescuers Free Nine From Cave After Quake - UrduPoint

 Taiwan Rescuers Free Nine From Cave After Quake

-Hualien, (APP - UrduPoint / Pakistan Point News - 5th Apr, 2024) Nine people were freed from a winding cave in Taiwan's mountainous east, while two others were located but feared dead, as rescuers pressed on with their search Friday for those still missing after the island's biggest earthquake in 25 years.
+Hualien, (APP - UrduPoint / Pakistan Point News - 5th Apr, 2024) Rescuers freed nine people trapped in a winding cave in Taiwan's mountainous east on Friday, while locating two others who were feared dead, as they searched for those still missing after the island's biggest earthquake in 25 years.

-The official death toll from Wednesday's magnitude-7.4 quake still stood at 10, but the government in Hualien county, the hardest-hit area, said two more people on a hiking trail were found with "no signs of life", though their deaths could not be immediately verified.
+The official death toll from Wednesday's magnitude-7.4 quake still stood at 10, but the government in the hardest-hit area of Hualien county said two more people on a hiking trail were found with "no signs of life".

-"Currently, the two people seen at the scene cannot be identified because they are buried too deep and have not been completely dug out," the national disaster agency said.
+Crushed by a landslide, the two people were buried deep beneath massive boulders, making it difficult for workers to get to them.

+"Their bodies have been found, but they have not been excavated yet.
+We will add them to the death toll after they are excavated and identified," said Interior Minister Lin Yu-chang.

-As of Friday, hundreds of people were still stranded around the mountains that flank the county, with roads blocked off by landslides and rockfalls.
+Hundreds more were still stranded around the mountains that flank the county on Friday, with roads blocked off by landslides and rockfalls.
 However, most were known to be safe as rescuers deployed helicopters, drones and smaller teams with dogs to reach them.

-The county government said rescuers had found nine people alive in a cave popular with tourists called the Tunnel of Nine Turns.
+Rescuers had found nine people alive in a cave popular with tourists called the Tunnel of Nine Turns on Friday.

 Next to the Uranus, a digital sign on another building blared, "Don't give up!
 Hualien add oil!" -- using a Chinese expression of support.

-The national disaster agency said 10 people had been killed and 1,106 injured.
+The national disaster agency said 10 people had been killed and 1,123 injured -- though the severity of the wounded was not specified.

 Recent Stories